 The work we created was also designed for display among more than 40 artworks, sculptures and immersive AR experiences within the exhibit.
 We utilized the Rubin’s Far East aesthetic as a starting point for our process, exploring the look and feel of traditional Tibetan color pigments, Asian watercolors, and ancient paper-making techniques.

 Photographs by Asya Danilova, courtesy of Rubin Museum of Art.

-We casted and collaborated with three different voices for the piece — one explaining the common person’s experience of time, another explaining an astrophysicists understanding, and the last exploring the Buddhist perspective.
-Next, our sound design collaborators at YouTooCanWoo created original music to match the different messages.
+We cast three different voices for the piece — one explaining the common person’s experience of time, another explaining an astrophysicists understanding, and the last exploring the Buddhist perspective.
+Our sound design partners YouTooCanWoo created original music to match the different messages.
 The result was a contemplative, yet dynamic sonic landscape that changes and moves along with the viewer’s own perception of their place within space and time.